Non-Equilibrating a Black Hole with Inhomogeneous Quantum Quench: Bulk geometry in the Schr o dinger picture

 \paragraph{Map between the boundary and the bulk} We now return to the time-evolution of the CFT state dual to the black hole or the bulk excitation.
 First, we simply consider how the chiral part is time-evolved by the SSD Hamiltonian

 and see how the corresponding bulk excitation moves as time evolves.
 Let us insert a primary operator at the infinite past in the Euclidean global coordinate $w=-\infty$, i.e., $z=0$ in the plane coordinate given by the exponential map $z=e^{\frac{2\pi w}{L}}$ from $w$.
 This corresponds to inserting the operator at $z_P=L$ ($\tau_P=L$) in the Poincar\'e coordinate.
-This insertion of the primary operator creates a bulk excitation (or a black hole) centered at the origin of the AdS at $t=0$ time slice.
+This insertion of the primary operator creates a bulk excitation (or a black hole) centered at the origin of the AdS at $t=0$.
 This corresponds to $(\zeta,x_P)=(1,0)$ at the same time slice in the bulk Poincar\'e coordinate, where $\zeta$ is the coordinate corresponding to the bulk direction.

-The action of $e^{-i H_{\text {SSD }} t}$ moves the operator to the insertion point $z_{\rm new}$ on the Euclidean boundary.
-This creates the bulk excitation centered at the corresponding bulk point, which is away from the origin as depicted in Fig.\ \ref{geodesics}.
+The action of $e^{-i H_{\text {SSD }} t}$ moves the operator to a new point $z_{\rm new}$ on the Euclidean boundary.
+This creates the bulk excitation centered at the corresponding bulk point, which is away from the origin as depicted in Fig.\ \ref{fig:geodesics-main}.
 The bulk point is determined by the intersection between $t=0$ slice of the AdS and the geodesic in the Euclidean AdS starting from $z_{\rm new}$ as pointed out in \cite{Goto:2017olq}.

-Let us remind ourselves that the evolution generated by the SSD Hamiltonian gives the time-evolution in the boundary Poincar\'e coordinate.
+Let us remind ourselves that the evolution generated by the SSD Hamiltonian gives the time evolution in the boundary Poincar\'e coordinate.
 Therefore, the chiral primary operator ${\cal O}_h$ inserted at the origin of the $z$ coordinate (equivalently at $z_P=L$ in the Poincar\'e coordinate) moves as

 Since $z_P=\tau+ix_P$, we can interpret it that in the Euclidean regime, the insertion point moves from $x_P=0$ to $x_P=-t$ on the $\tau_P=L$ slice.
-This is schematically drawn as Fig.\ \ref{geodesics}.
-Correspondingly, the bulk excitation, which is originally centered at the origin of the AdS: $(\zeta,x_P)=(1,0)$, moves to $(\zeta,x_P)=(1,-t)$ by action of the SSD Hamiltonian as depicted in Fig.\ \ref{excitations}.
-Thus, the bulk excitation corresponding to the chiral part of the original primary operator approaches to the fixed point of the SSD quench, i.e., $x_P=\infty$ in the Poincar\'e coordinate, $x=0$ in the global coordinate while rotating in the negative direction of $x$ (and $x_P$). \\ Similarly, the anti-chiral part of the original primary operator moves as
+This is schematically drawn as Fig.\ \ref{fig:geodesics-main}.
+Correspondingly, the bulk excitation, which is originally centered at the origin of the AdS: $(\zeta,x_P)=(1,0)$, moves to $(\zeta,x_P)=(1,-t)$ by action of the SSD Hamiltonian as depicted in Fig.\ \ref{Fig:excitations-main}.
+Thus, the bulk excitation corresponding to the chiral part of the original primary operator approaches to the fixed point of the SSD quench, i.e., $x_P=\infty$ in the Poincar\'e coordinate, $x=0$ in the global coordinate while rotating in the negative direction of $x$ (and $x_P$).
+Similarly the anti-chiral part moves as